Fluorescent Bulbs

 Waste from Businesses or Commercial Properties

 There are different rules for disposing of hazardous and universal wastes from a business, including fluorescent bulbs and ballasts.
 Businesses must contract with a licensed company for proper disposal or recycling.
-See the Business Locations list below for options, or contact our business recycling specialist by phone at (216) 443-3732 or email.
+See the Business Locations list below for options, or contact our business recycling specialist by phone at (216) 443-3732 or by email.

 Ballasts